vendia/blog/posts/2022-04-06-what-are-apis.md

 With the rise of SaaS companies, APIs *are* the business, and neither business owners nor developers can skip the hard job of ensuring that they’re secure, compliant, and – especially when they carry mission-critical business data *correct.*

 The mechanical task of deploying and hosting APIs has gotten easier over time with the rise of cloud-based API services, but the job of “wiring up” API payloads to their underlying systems of record to create a shared source of truth remains a difficult task for most companies and developers.
 Platforms like Fivetran, for analytics ETL, and Vendia, for real-time operational data, help tackle this challenge and lower the TCO of keeping critical business data consistent across companies, clouds, regions, and tech stacks.

+# Going Further
+Looking to build better, smarter APIs?
+The Vendia blog has a number of articles, including how these features surface in modern applications and get exposed through data-aware APIs (like this [one](https://www.vendia.net/blog/smart-apis) or [this series](https://www.vendia.net/blog/lean-app) on Lean Apps.

+If you have a business need not being met by your existing blockchain provider you can visit www.vendia.net to learn more about supported use cases or contact the team directly to dive deeper.